onyx-and-iris/voicemeeter/README.md

 #### `vm.Sync()`

-Use this to force dirty parameters to clear before continuing.
+Use this to force dirty parameters to clear after a delay in milliseconds.
 Useful for slowing down getters.

 ## `Available commands`